 Unclip the white plastic battery carrier from the metal toothbrush frame by sliding the carrier over the metal tabs (arrowed)

 Desolder the battery’s negative terminal solder tag from the circuit board (arrowed below) and bend the metal tag upright and away from the board with a knife so there is no solder left joining the solder tag to the board.
 Take care not to melt the plastic arch which clipped the copper wires in place.
 You might find it easier to insert the soldering iron head underneath the arch.

 Fold the positive terminal solder tag horizontally away from the circuit board (as above) then slide the battery out of its carrier.

 Compare the original battery to its replacement.
-This is a 42mm long by 17mm diameter tagged battery from the shop at ToothbrushBattery.com however, your Type 3728 might be fitted with a narrower 42mm by 14mm diameter battery so check your original battery before ordering!
+Please support us with writing these repair guides by buying your replacement battery through these links to our secure online shop.
+The battery shown is a 42mm long by 17mm diameter tagged battery.
+However, your Type 3728 might be fitted with a narrower 42mm by 14mm diameter battery so measure your original battery before ordering!